algorandfoundation/xgov-committees/README.md

 - the candidate committee data will be generated
 - eligible xGovs will be queried from the registry contract
 - the committee file will be generated
+- the committee ID will be calculated and displayed

 Sample output (during proposer data aggregation)